linklab-uva/f1tenth_gtc_tutorial/README.md

 ## Installation Steps
-The instructions below are for Ubuntu 18.04 LTS Bionic and ROS Melodic Morenia. if using a different Linux/ROS setup please use the corresponding ROS version instead of the melodic commands below.
+The instructions below are for Ubuntu 18.04 LTS Bionic and ROS Melodic Morenia.
+If using a different Linux/ROS setup please use the corresponding ROS version instead of the melodic commands below.

 ### 1. Install Robot Operating System (ROS)
 If your computer dos not have ROS already installed, you can do so by following the instructions [here](http://wiki.ros.org/melodic/Installation/Ubuntu).
 Choose the 'desktop-full' install option as we will use the navigation libraries and visualization tools.

 ### 2. Create a ROS workspace

 You have to create a local directory to contain the F1/10 and its dependent packages and permanently source them.
 To do this, open a new terminal window and do the following:

 ```console